Uniform in time weak propagation of chaos on the torus: Main method of proof in this paper

-exist and are globally Lipschitz continuous w.r.t. $(\mu,y_{1},y_{2})$ for the Euclidean and ${\mathcal W}_1$ norms, uniformly in time $t$ in compact subsets, and are continuous in time (and hence jointly continuous w.r.t. all the parameters). \end{proposition} In fact, \cite[Theorem 7.2]{buckdahn2017mean} does not directly give the announced result, since the derivatives therein are proven to be Lipschitz continuous in the measure argument for the ${\mathcal W}_{2}$-distance.
-The adaptation to the ${\mathcal W}_{1}$-distance may be found in \cite[Theorem 5.10]{CarmonaDelarue_book_II}, noticing that the result therein is in fact more general since the dynamics are forward-backward.
-In particular, the restriction that $T$ has to be small enough (in the latter statement) can be easily removed in our simpler forward setting.
+exist and are globally Lipschitz continuous w.r.t. $(\mu,y_{1},y_{2})$ for the Euclidean and ${\mathcal W}_1$ norms, uniformly in time $t$ in compact subsets, and are continuous in time (and hence jointly continuous). \end{proposition} In fact, \cite[Theorem 7.2]{buckdahn2017mean} is stated for the ${\mathcal W}_{2}$-distance.
+The adaptation to the ${\mathcal W}_{1}$-distance may be found in \cite[Theorem 5.10]{CarmonaDelarue_book_II}, noticing that the equation for ${\mathcal U}$ has a more general nonlinear form.
+In particular, the restriction that $T$ has to be small enough (in the latter statement) can be easily removed in our linear setting.
 Also, our function ${\mathcal U}(t,\mu)$ corresponds in the notation of \cite{CarmonaDelarue_book_II} to $\int {\mathcal U}(t,x,\mu) \mu(\ud x)$.